karnegre/Dragonfly_CompModeling_UI/readme.md

 ## Installation

-**Note: You only need to install Traingenerator if you want to contribute or run it locally.
+**Note: You only need to install Dragonfly_CompModeling_UI if you want to contribute or run it locally.
 If you just want to use it, go [here](https://share.streamlit.io/karnegre/dragonfly_compmodeling_ui/main/app.py).**

 ```bash